-Exam stress – is it too late to act?
+Exam anxiety- is it too late to act?

-With just a few weeks at best before the final exams for GCSEs, A levels and University Degrees, there are quite a number of us who are feeling rather stressed.
-The exam season is stressful for everyone and anxiety can really making the whole process more painful.
+When there are just a few weeks at best before the exams for GCSEs, A levels and University Degrees, it can be very worrying.
+The exam season is stressful for everyone and exam anxiety can really making the whole process more painful.

 Stress and worry are there for a reason, they are among the body’s natural warning systems and they can help us perform better.

-For these people it is really important to learn and practice some of the well tried techniques for reducing stress that are available online and elsewhere.
+For these people it is really important to learn and practice some of the well tried techniques for reducing stress.
 There are lots of simple, straightforward things you can do to help reduce the anxiety.
 For example:

 - Eat regularly and sensibly.